Halkhoori2000/Historic-Data-Loading-Public/README.md

 Steps to extend the solution for new systems or columns.
 Troubleshooting and error resolution guide.

-create something similar to this https://github.com/ak7ra/frog_classification
+create something similar to this or any other project that is placed on github https://github.com/ak7ra/frog_classification